knsh14/summa/README.md

 --

 # about
-Summa is the fundamental framework for accounting domain.
+Summa is the fundamental framework for accounting system based on double-entry bookkeeping system